Coronavirus Frequently Asked Questions

 I feel sick, should I get tested for the coronavirus?

 If you feel sick, do not come to campus.
-Call Jeanne Graham, VP of Student Services at (906) 285-2398 for further information and instructions.
+Call, Deanna Schwartz, COVID coordinator, at (906) 307-1345 for further information and instructions.
 Check the CDC website for symptoms and call your healthcare provider for further advice.
 Remember to call ahead so healthcare workers can advise you on whether it's necessary to schedule an appointment.

 What is GCC doing to respond to the coronavirus situation?